GuardianWang/LeetCode/grokking-the-coding-interview/topological-sort/README.md

 ## Tricks

 - `from collections import defaultdict`
+- can also group nodes at the same level
 - When calculating combinatorial, can pre-calculate factorial and factorial_inv and use modular inverse.
 When p is a prime number, x^(p-1) and 1 mod(p) by Fermat's little theorem, so x^-1 is **x^(p-2)**